julius-tamale/huddleLandingPageWithCurvedSections/README.md

 ### Useful resources

 - [CSS Grid Layout](https://www.w3schools.com/css/css_grid.asp) - This helped me to refresh my muscle memory on CSS Grid.
 I really liked this pattern and will use it going forward.

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author